Advanced Prototyping with Scrolling Overflow

-When you switch back to Prototype mode the warning will no longer appear.
+- When you switch back to Prototype mode the warning will no longer appear.

 Need to update the bounds of a Component?

-Like regular Frames, you will need to ensure that some of the Component's content extends beyond its bounds.
+You can also apply Overflow Behavior to Components.
+Like regular Frames, some of the Component's content needs to extend beyond its bounds.

 To do so, you will need to edit the Master Component.

-- Select the Instance.
+- Select the Instance in the canvas.

-The Figma Tutorial below has a great step-by-step example of how to resize a Component's Frame.
+Our Video Tutorial below has a great step-by-step example of how to resize a Component's Frame.

-4 | Working with Fixed Objects
+Use Overflow with Fixed Objects

 To build even more functional and realistic prototypes, you may wish to keep some elements in the design in a fixed position.

-For example: you may wish to fix a mobile device's status bar, and navigation menu, to the top and bottom of the screen.
+Image Caption: you may wish to fix a mobile device's status bar, and navigation menu, to the top and bottom of the screen.